lyz-code/blue-book/docs/monitoring_comparison.md

 ## Configuration and usage

-Nagios is easy to configure and use.
-Prometheus flexibility pays it's toll here, and it's more difficult to adapt it to suit your needs.
-It also means that for users to be able to use it, they need a greater knowledge of the system.
+Neither solution is easy to configure, you need to invest time in them.

+Nagios is easier to use for non technical users though.

 ## Visualizations